gsm-arivu/gsm-arivu.github.io/README.md

 ## ➕ Additional html content

-- The markdown file contains some slide to illustrate how additional html content/tags/local styling can be done in marp slides.
+- The markdown file contains some slides to illustrate how additional html content/tags/local styling can be done in marp slides.

 ---